 Donna Brazil believed it too.

-I mean, and we're not even talking about, oh, the new Green Deal or stacking the courts or getting rid of the electoral college or or adding uh you know DC statehood or or any of them and everybody running on raising taxes and even running on the idea that we'll have less jobs because we're gonna save the environment, which is insane.
+I mean, and we're not even talking about, oh, the new Green Deal or stacking the courts or getting rid of the Electoral College or adding D.C. statehood or any of the, and everybody running on raising taxes and even running on the idea that we'll have less jobs because we're going to save the environment, which is insane.

-So, and they're all there's only you know, basic nuance differences between the rest of them.
+So, and there's only basic nuance differences between the rest of them.

 What you've got, Sean, you hit on that key point about stealing the election from Bernie.